 Start the GMAT preparation with the available free mock test.
 This will enable you to ascertain yourself where you stand.
 Frankly, the test result acts as a mirror it helps you in identifying the strong and weak nerves in the particular subjects.
 And thus it makes you familiar with the question patterns and how to answer those promptly.
 For a better preparation, maintain the notes of the weak areas which are challenging and demanding concentrated study hours.

 It is advisable to register for the GMAT test and book the test slot before buckling up for preparation.
-Psychologically, it will motivate you to study hard and accordingly you can craft your timetable.
+Psychologically, it will motivate you to study hard and accordingly you can craft your time table.
 Ideally, to hit the GMAT with 700+ scores dedicate two hours of regular study.

 Week 2: Learn, Memorize and Practice Shortcuts

-GMAT is a time game and the best way to hit the target of 700+ GMAT score is with the proper implication of strategic shortcut tricks for solving comprehensive questions.
-In your practice session, involve questions from each section of the exam contents: AWA, Quantitative Aptitude, Integrated Reasoning and Verbal Reasoning.
+GMAT is a time game and the best way to hit the target of 700+ GMAT score is with proper implication of strategic shortcut tricks for solving comprehensive questions.
+In your practice session, involve questions from each sections of the exam contents: AWA, Quantitative Aptitude, Integrated Reasoning and Verbal Reasoning.
 After grasping the knot of basics for solving the questions, implement the strategic shortcuts for easy solving.
 If you get stuck at some point while solving, note it down and try to understand the logic behind the correct solution.

 Week 3: Time for Second Mock Test

 Schedule your second mock test.
 You should focus on making your fluency with the material and imply the methods you have yielded to solve the different question types.
 On the basis of the test result, you can estimate your performance whether you’re well versed for taking the GMAT test.
-Or else you want assistance from others like qualified GMAT candidates or you can register yourself for online study groups or can install Byju’s-The learning App, a tab-based GMAT study material provider.
+Or else you want assistance from others like qualified GMAT candidates or you can register yourself for online study groups or can install Byju’s-The learning App, a tab based GMAT study material provider.
 Once you have made your decision, adjust your schedule accordingly and stick to it.

 Week 4: Increase Learning Pace